 - Application of the latest evidence on stroke care

-Being one of the busiest stroke centers in the country, residents gain hands on experience on administering tpa, post tpa care and will see a wide spectrum of vascular disorders in patients ranging from young adults to the elderly.
+Being one of the busiest stroke centers in the country, residents gain hands-on experience taking care of patients with ischemic stroke, hemorrhagic stroke, and complex cerebrovascular disorders.
+Residents also become comfortable with administering tPA, post-tPA care, and managing patients of all ages from young adults to the elderly.

 Patients are admitted to the service from the UT Neurology clinics, through the ER, as transfers from surrounding hospitals or come from other countries for evaluation.
-Pathologies range from status epilepticus, myasthenic crisis, Guillain-Barre, Multiple Sclerosis exacerbations and more.
-The resident manages these patients under the direction of a general neurology attending.
+Pathologies range from status epilepticus, myasthenic crisis, Guillain-Barre, Multiple Sclerosis exacerbations, autoimmune encephalitis, and more.

-Residents have the opportunity to work in the state of the art 32 bed neuroICU caring for patients with severe strokes, post-operative neurosurgical patients and those general neurology patients requiring a high level of care due to their condition.
-Learning topics range from management of patients with elevated intracranial pressure, management of patients with subarachnoid hemorrhages and vasospasm and patients with spinal trauma.
+Residents have the opportunity to work in the state of the art 32-bed NeuroICU caring for patients with severe strokes, status epilepticus, post-operative neurosurgical patients, and other neurology patients requiring intensive care due to their condition.
+Residents learn about the management of patients with high acuity conditions including elevated intracranial pressure, subarachnoid hemorrhages and vasospasm, and spinal trauma.

 Epilepsy Monitoring Unit